willfleetw/rusty_dns/docs/DNS_Documentation.md

 parallel namespace tree.

 Within a class, "cuts" are made between any two adjacent nodes.
-Each group of connected nodes froms a "zone".
+Each group of connected nodes forms a "zone".
 The zone is authoritative for all names in the connected region.
 Note that the "cuts" in the namespace tree may be different for different classes.